MicrosoftDocs/Advertising-docs/Advertising/adsua/bing-ads/hlp_BA_CONC_Import_FB_WhatInfo.md

 Facebook Ads campaigns will be imported to Microsoft Advertising as audience campaigns.

+We will import Active, Paused, Deleted, and Archived Facebook Ads campaigns.
+If the Facebook Ads campaign status is Archived, we will pause the imported campaign.
 ## Campaign name

 Each Microsoft Advertising campaign can contain up to 128 characters while Facebook Ads campaign names can be longer.